 Right in the middle of the mall, you’ll find the Aviarius, which houses several different birds and a series of connected hanging bridges.
 There was a fee to explore this, so we skipped it, but we did enjoy seeing the flamingos and macaws at the entrance.

-We spent a little time wandering through the shops and enjoyed lunch at Flavors of Mexico, which is poolside.
+After our tour of Chacchoben, we spent a little time wandering through the shops and enjoyed lunch at Flavors of Mexico, which is poolside.
 Our friends, Dave and Jen, sipped on a couple of pina coladas before a tasty lunch of tacos and quesadillas.

 Also in the port area is Dolphin Discovery, where you can swim with dolphins.
 Just a short distance away, you’ll find Maya, Lost Mayan Kingdom, which is a large adventure park with a Mayan ruins theme offering aquatic and aerial activities.
 You could easily visit either of these without an organized excursion.